charlax/professional-programming/README.md

 * At least one dynamic language (Python, Ruby, JavaScript, etc.).
 Pretty useful for quick one-off automation scripts, and fastest to write for interviews.
 * At least one compiled language (Java, C, C++, etc.)
 * At least one more recent language to see where the industry is going (as of writing, Go, Swift, Rust, etc.)
+* At least one language that has first-class support for functional programming (Haskell, Scala, etc.)

 ### Know your design patterns and anti-patterns